-Q: Once isolation is complete, can I stop using normal precautions like wearing a face covering or social distancing?
+Q: Once I'm done with isolation, can I stop using normal precautions like wearing a face covering or social distancing?

 A: No, you must continue following the same rules after isolation.
-In order to recover from COVID-19, you will develop some immunity, but we don't know how long it will last.
-For the safety of our community, everyone is required to continue following the same precautions - including wearing a face covering and maintaining social distance.
+In order to recover from COVID-19, you will develop some immunity, but we don't know how long that will last.
+For the safety of our community, everyone is required to continue following the same precautions-including wearing a face covering and maintaining social distance.